scarv/eliminate/README.md

       - parse the core
       - compile the micro-benchmark
       - generate the execution trace
-      - verify non-leakage of custom secure instruction
+      - verify security of custom secure instruction

   - Using the patch
     - **TBA**